1rosehip/jplist-php-mysql/README.md

 # ![jPList - jQuery Data Grid Controls - PHP / MySQL Version](http://jplist.com/content/img/common/rocket-50.png) [jPList - jQuery Data Grid Controls - PHP / MySQL Version](http://jplist.com)

+##This repository was merged with the main jPList repo located [here](https://github.com/no81no/jplist).
+Please open new tickets in the main repository.##

 **jPList** is a flexible jQuery plugin for sorting, pagination and filtering of any HTML structure (DIVs, UL/LI, tables, etc).
 This project is a port of [jQuery jPList Plugin](https://github.com/no81no/jplist) to PHP + MySQL database.
 Visit project home for more details: [jplist.com](http://jplist.com).

 ##Examples